permguard/permguard/site/content/docs/0.0.x/policy-as-code/cedar/authz-api-model.md

   noindex: false # false (default) or true
 ---

 This section specifies the `Cedar` **AuthZ API Model** override.
-If no specific override is provided, the generic AuthZ Model specification applies.
+If no specific override is provided, the generic `AuthZ API Model` specification applies.

 {{< callout context="caution" icon="alert-triangle" >}}
 Properties must conform to the JSON structure defined for the <a href="https://docs.cedarpolicy.com/auth/entities-syntax.html#attrs" target="_blank" rel="noopener noreferrer">entities attributes object</a>,